mdanics/fluttergram/README.md

 * Click the "sign-in method" tab
 * Click "Google" and enable it

+3. Create Cloud Functions (to make the Feed work)
+* Create cloud functions in your firebase console and push the function `getFeed`.
+* Replace the url in the `_getFeed` function in `upload_page.dart` with your cloud function url.

-3. (skip if not running on Android)
+4. (skip if not running on Android)

 * Create an app within your Firebase instance for Android, with package name com.yourcompany.news
 * Run the following command to get your SHA-1 key: